Review: Wiig captivates in funny, disturbing 'Welcome to Me'

 Director Piven and screenwriter Eliot Laurence (the producers include, by the way, Will Ferrell) are trying to say something, to be sure, about the ever-deepening navel-gazing in our culture.
-But it's hard to forget that this is about mental illness.
+But it's hard to forget that this is really about mental illness.
 At any minute, you're apt to wonder: Shouldn't they be stopping Alice?
 Shouldn't WE be stopping her?

 But we don't want to, because Wiig is so darned entertaining.
 Alice may be hard to watch at her worst moments.
 But she's harder not to watch.

 "Welcome to Me," a Millennium Entertainment release, is rated R by the Motion Picture Association of America for "sexual content, some graphic nudity, language and brief drug use."
 Running time: 105 minutes.
 Three stars out of four.